aurelia/aurelia.github.io-old/docs/api/templating/index.md

+* `aliases(aliases: any): void` -
+  * `aliases: any` - No description available

-* `compile(compiler: ViewCompiler, resources: ViewResources, node: Node, instruction: BehaviorInstruction, parentNode?: Node): Node` - Plugs into the compiler and enables custom processing of the node on which this behavior is located.
+* `compile(compiler: ViewCompiler, resources: ViewResources, node: Element, instruction: BehaviorInstruction, parentNode?: Node): Element` - Plugs into the compiler and enables custom processing of the node on which this behavior is located.
   * `compiler: ViewCompiler` - The compiler that is currently compiling the view that this behavior exists within.
   * `resources: ViewResources` - The resources for the view that this behavior exists within.
-  * `node: Node` - The node on which this behavior exists.
+  * `node: Element` - The node on which this behavior exists.
   * `instruction: BehaviorInstruction` - The behavior instruction created for this behavior.
   * `parentNode?: Node` - The parent node of the current node.